Pitching Machine Baseballs

 Final Words

 This summarizes the main types of pitching machine balls on the market.
-As you can see, just throwing any ball in a machine is not advisable as different machines are equipped to handle certain types of ball.
+As you can see, just throwing any ball in a machine is not advisable as different machines are equipped to handle certain types of balls.

 Overall, an important rule of thumb is to be consistent with your pitching machine ball choice.
 Do not combine many different types of ball into a machine as this can increase wear and tear.
 This will add to the longevity of your machine and give you better results during your batting practice.